 Of course, an injured worker should still file a workers’ compensation claim to get immediate help, but figuring out third-party liability thereafter can be a key component to getting one’s life back.
 Specifically, think about everything that occurred before, during and after the workplace accident.
 In addition, think about everyone that was involved, including any piece of equipment.
 Then, think if any of those people or equipment helped cause the accident or injury, even just exacerbating the injury the worker suffered.
-Each of these people and machines could become potential liable third parties.
-Though, the machines, themselves, would not have liability, but the manufacturer and distributor may be liable.
+Each of these people and machines could become a potential liability to third parties.
+Though the machines, themselves, would not have liability, the manufacturer and distributor may be liable.

 So, an injury occurred, what now?

 For Freehold, New Jersey, residents that have been injured at work, make sure to inform the immediate supervisor immediately to get the workers’ compensation process started.
 And, if needed, get medical attention immediately.
 However, think about documenting the incident.
 This means taking pictures, getting witness information and, if one cannot do this themselves, ask a co-worker.
 This will help in both the workers’ compensation claim and any subsequent third-party liability claim.